[Bangkok] Sangkaya on toasts at Mont Nom Sod

 A Thai foodie website described having to “wrestle to get into Mont Nom Sod”, which we discounted initially, until we got there at 1.45pm (official opening time was 2pm) - only to find the place already bustling and filling up rapidly to breaking point.

-Mont Nom Sod, or simply “Mont” these days, is established in 1964 and strategically located on Thanon Dinso, the tree-lined avenue near the Democracy Monument which is replete with old Bangkok eateries, mostly harking back to the 1950s when Thailand was slowly emerging from World War II and forging its own modern identity.
+Mont Nom Sod, or simply “Mont” these days, was established in 1964 and strategically located on Thanon Dinso, the tree-lined avenue near the Democracy Monument which is replete with old Bangkok eateries, mostly harking back to the 1950s when Thailand was slowly emerging from World War II and forging its own modern identity.

 Mont is THE busiest eatery on the whole stretch, which include well-known oldies like vintage fine dining spot, Methavalai Sorndaeng (Est. 1957), popular family restaurant Krua Apsorn, wonky noodle spot Sor Na Wang and retro eatery Mitr Ko Yuan which still attracts local Thai film crews which use it as a local period drama set or to film some documentary on old Bangkok eateries.